 Stertil Koni’s Mid range of 4-post hydraulic lifts includes the 12 tonne capacity ST4120.
 This model provides easily-controlled and unrestricted lifting heights up to 1.9 metres which is reached in 90 seconds.
 A range of adjustable width platforms is available in lengths from 4.5 metres up to 10 metres whilst an optional third platform may be specified for working on three-wheeled vehicles such as fork trucks.

 To ensure versatility across the widest range of workshop sizes and types, the Stertil Koni ST4120 may be installed either surface-mounted or recessed.
-Furthermore, the lift’s unique design is crossbeam-free thereby enabling complete accessibility to the The Stertil Koni range of Ultra 4-post hydraulic lifts comprises two models – the ST4175 and the ST4250.
+The Stertil Koni range of Ultra 4-post hydraulic lifts comprises two models – the ST4175 and the ST4250.
 These lifts offer respective lifting capacities of 17.5 tonnes and 25 tonnes.
 However, when used as a set of two in tandem, a maximum lifting capacity of 50 tonnes can be achieved.

 Staffordshire Fire and Rescue Service specified a total of nine Stertil Koni hydraulic vehicle lifts which included two ST4250 models.
 Supplied with 11.5 metres long platforms, these lifts feature a unique design that eliminates the need for crossbeams, ensuring unobstructed access for operatives and tools to both vehicles and the lift itself.
 This also means that users can choose the ideal working width to set up, depending on the type of vehicles to be serviced.
 The Stertil Koni ST4250 offers a maximum lift height of 1.9 metres which is achieved in just 72 seconds, making it one of the fastest heavy-duty vehicle lifts in the world.